O Captain! My Captain!: Themes

-Academic Stefan Schöberlein writes that—with the exception of Vendler—the poem's sentimentality has resulted in it being mostly "ignored in English speaking academia".
+Academic Stefan Schöberlein writes that—with the exception of Helen Vendler's work—the poem's sentimentality has resulted in it being mostly "ignored in English speaking academia".
 Vendler writes that the poem utilizes elements of war journalism, such as "the bleeding drops of red" and "fallen cold and dead".
 The poem has imagery relating to the sea throughout.
 Genoways considers the best "turn of phrase" in the poem to be line 12, where Whitman describes a "swaying mass", evocative of both a funeral and religious service.

-The poem's nautical references allude to Admiral Nelson's death at the Battle of Trafalgar.
+The poem's nautical references allude to Admiral Nelson's victory and death at the Battle of Trafalgar.

 "Ship of state" metaphor

 The poem describes the United States as a ship, a metaphor that Whitman had previously used in "Death in the School-Room".
 This metaphor of a ship of state has been often used by authors.
 Whitman himself had written a letter on March 19, 1863, that compared the head of state to a ship's captain.
 Whitman had also likely read newspaper reports that Lincoln had dreamed of a ship under full sail the night before his assassination; the imagery was allegedly a recurring dream of Lincoln's before significant moments in his life.

 "My Captain" begins by describing Lincoln as the captain of the nation.
 By the end of the first stanza, Lincoln has become America's "dear father" as his death is revealed ("fallen cold and dead").
 Vendler writes that the poem is told from the point of view of a young Union recruit, a "sailor-boy" who considers Lincoln like a "dear father".
 The American Civil War is almost over and "the prize we sought is almost won;/the port is almost near" with crowds awaiting the ship's arrival.
 Then, Lincoln is shot and dies.
 Vendler notes that in the first two stanzas the narrator is speaking to the dead captain, addressing him as "you".
 In the third stanza, he switches to reference Lincoln in the third person ("My captain does not answer").
 Winwar describes the "roused voice of the people, incredulous at first, then tragically convinced that their Captain lay fallen".
 Even as the poem mourns Lincoln, there is a sense of triumph that the ship of state has completed its journey.
 Whitman encapsulates grief over Lincoln's death in one individual, the narrator of the poem.

 Cohen argues that the metaphor serves to "mask the violence of the Civil War" and project "that concealment onto the exulting crowds".
 He concluded that the poem "abstracted the war into social affect and collective sentiment, converting public violence into a memory of shared loss by remaking history in the shape of a ballad".